philip-bbaale/GitSearch-by-Pip/README.md

 # Setup instructions:
 > Search by username.
-* See Followers, Following & Repositories.
+* See Followers & Following
+* Click Repositories to see them.
 * You can also view the user on Github.

 # Technologies used: